SS Stevens: Purchase of Exochorda

 In June 1967, the U.S. Maritime Administration announced plans to sell the former cruise liner, Exochorda, for either non-transportation use or scrap.
 Assisted by shipbuilding experts, the institute prepared and submitted a bid for the ship.
-The bid was announced September 28, 1967.
+The bid was announced on September 28, 1967.
 Within one week of the institute's bid, the U.S. Maritime Administration awarded Exochorda to Stevens Institute of Technology for $130,301 — the highest bid and $6,700 more than offered by a scrap metal dealer.
 The cost of purchasing and refurbishing the ship brought its total cost to approximately $500,000.
 The total expenditure was not considered excessive when compared to an estimated several million dollars the institute would have had to spend on conventional dormitory housing.
 "We didn't think a permanent building was a wise investment", said Wilson T. Crisman, the institute's director of auxiliary operations.
-The institute planned to continue the vessel's operation as a dormitory for several years but intended taking her offline if the student population were to decrease.
+The institute planned to continue the vessel's operation as a dormitory for several years but intended to take her offline if the student population were to decrease.

 Refurbishment as floating dormitory

-On October 4, 1967, within a week of being purchased by the institute, Exochorda was towed by tugboats from the Hudson River Reserve Fleet in Jones Point, NY to the Hoboken Yard of Bethlehem Steel Corporation in Hoboken, New Jersey, where refurbishing work prepared the ship to become a floating dormitory.
+On October 4, 1967, within a week of being purchased by the institute, Exochorda was towed by tugboats from the Hudson River Reserve Fleet in Jones Point, New York, to the Hoboken Yard of Bethlehem Steel Corporation in Hoboken, New Jersey, where refurbishing work prepared the ship to become a floating dormitory.
 The ship's engines were deactivated and the engine room and cargo hatches were sealed.
 External utility service ports were installed to permit connecting the ship's electrical, heating, water and sewage systems to land-based utility services.
 Deck equipment, including the many kingposts and booms used to load and unload the cargo holds, were removed, except for two masts.
 The hull was painted pristine white.
 Final preparation for students included adding rugs, mattresses and draperies.
 Additionally, the air-conditioning system was overhauled.

 Wilson T. Crisman, the institute's director of auxiliary operations and boating enthusiast long before the school acquired the vessel, oversaw the ship's purchase and conversion.
 According to Crisman, the ship was 99 percent in condition for use by the institute, which kept refurbishment costs down.

 Comparison with Exochorda's cabin plan

 Formerly occupied by passengers aboard Exochorda, the staterooms located on Promenade deck, "A" deck, and the section of "B" deck forward of the lounge, remained unchanged except for the limited removal of furniture as required to accommodate desks for students.
 Most staterooms had been designed for three passengers and included upper and lower berths plus a convertible sofa berth.
 For these rooms, the sofa berth was removed to accommodate a desk.
-Other changes included replacement of carpeting, draperies and mattresses.
+Other changes included the replacement of carpeting, draperies and mattresses.
 Where possible, rooms not occupied by the traveling public, such as the crew and officers' quarters, were made available as rooms for students.
-Other rooms on Exochorda not suitable for use as either living quarters or public spaces were permanently closed.
+Other rooms on Exochorda that were not suitable for use as either living quarters or public spaces were permanently closed.